 What Options Are On The Table

 Policymakers have reviewed a familiar menu of ideas.
-None command easy support, and many could be paired to spread the load.
+No command is easy to support, and many could be paired to spread the load.

-• Broaden the tax base to cover more forms of compensation.
+- Broaden the tax base to encompass a wider range of compensation forms.

 Analysts note that partial steps can close the gap if enacted early.
 For example, lifting the wage cap while slowing growth for top earners could extend Social Security’s life without cutting checks for current retirees.
 On Medicare, tighter drug pricing and site-neutral payments are frequent targets for savings.